This year, Royal British Legion Industries will embark on the biggest national campaign in its history of more than 100 years.

 Tommy’s Race To Victory Relay

-On Thursday 29th April Team Tommy, comprised of 6 dedicated individuals led by RBLI’s own Chief Executive, Brigadier Steve Sherry CMG OBE, will take Tommy on an 800-mile journey across the length and breadth of the country.
-Starting at Scotland’s Bravest Manufacturing Co. in Erskine, the team will cycle and run their way through some of the UK’s most iconic WW2 sites and military bases before finally reaching Britain’s Bravest Manufacturing Co. in Aylesford on Saturday 8th May in time for RBLIs VE Day celebrations.
+On Thursday 29th April Team Tommy, comprised of 6 dedicated individuals led by RBLI’s own Chief Executive, Brigadier Steve Sherry CMG OBE, took Tommy on an 800-mile journey across the length and breadth of the country.
+Starting at Scotland’s Bravest Manufacturing Co. in Erskine, the team cycled and ran their way through some of the UK’s most iconic WW2 sites and military bases before finally reaching Britain’s Bravest Manufacturing Co. in Aylesford on Saturday 8th May in time for RBLIs VE Day celebrations.